amarula/dyndesign/docs/class_builder.md

 # Initializing `Base` with no arguments
 ```

+In this example, both components are initialized exactly as in the previous code,
+but `__init__` does not receive any positional or keyword arguments.

 ### Altering Behavior with Missing Required Arguments

 As previously mentioned, excessive positional arguments are filtered out before